OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 The dataset used for this project is gotten from Kaggles repository and can be found in this [link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

 This dataset comprises chest x-ray images, some of which contain chest x-rays that do not show pneumonia.
 We have three types of chest x-rays present in the dataset: normal chest x-rays, bacterial chest x-rays, and viral pneumonia chest x-rays.

  ###  ~ Task
+ The goal of this project is to identify the chest x-rays that are affected by pneumonia.

 ## License